dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

         }
     }

 Now to create the *Order* Entity.
 This entity also has some basic properties.
 It also has a *ReadOnlyCollection* of products which are on the order.
 It is backed by a private list which can only be added to with the *AddProductsToOrder* method.
+We also have a property of type *Customer* which is the owner of the order and our navigation property, and along side this (for convenience) we will also hold the Customer Id as a foreign key property.
+IF this seems a bit awkward / or an overkill see great Pluralsight course on using EntityFramework by *Julie Lerman*.
+In the course she highlights why having the foreign key makes your life easier even if it does "muddy" your entity model a little.
+[This link](https://msdn.microsoft.com/en-gb/data/hh134698.aspx) also mentiones the benefits.
+Anyway, its down to personal preference, I put them in, you can choose not to.

     public class Order
     {